 After Yoga, August and Thomas had a meditation practice, where they explained some about meditation, benefits and techniques etc, and in the end Thomas did a guided meditation.
 I fell asleep, as at least I do when I relax too much.
 In the lunch break, Gato and Charles made lunch for all of us, to save time for the rest of us.
 I love it, eating all together in the shade, on the grass, by the river…

 After lunch we had a workshop in Ecstatic Dance with Franzie.
 August went most ecstatic of everyone, and the whole scene was a pleasure to watch.
 Especially little Rio dancing with Sophie <3.
-Ecstatic dance is when you just dance like what ever (this is how I always dance), but I understand how this helps some people release themselves from believed judgement of others, and how it is a way to release all kinds of bottled up emotions.
+Ecstatic dance is when you just dance like what ever and this helps some people release themselves from believed judgement of others, and it is a way to release all kinds of bottled up emotions.
 Comparison is the thief of joy.
 Me and Aldo kept the beat on the Cajon and guitar because we both danced so ecstatically we got tired.

 The next day, after we had this improvised festival, we had a workshop with Kali, a British woman based in Arambol Goa, in introduction to Tantra.
 That was also quite interesting.
 Tantra is about energy, how we are all just energy vibrating on different frequencies and how we can be one with our energy body and experience more, since energy follows intention.
 As with all these ancient arts, like yoga, sutra, tantra, and even the old rasta ways, breathing plays a big role.
 Its all about how you breathe, and to what part of your body you draw your breath.
 We learn all about colonialism, capitals of Europe and how to calculate the square root of bullshit, but we don’t learn how to breathe… Something is terribly wrong with our civilization.